HackTricks-wiki/hacktricks/windows/authentication-credentials-uac-and-efs.md

 EFS works by encrypting a file with a bulk **symmetric key**, also known as the File Encryption Key, or **FEK**.
 The FEK is then **encrypted** with a **public key** that is associated with the user who encrypted the file, and this encrypted FEK is stored in the $EFS **alternative data stream** of the encrypted file.
 To decrypt the file, the EFS component driver uses the **private key** that matches the EFS digital certificate (used to encrypt the file) to decrypt the symmetric key that is stored in the $EFS stream.
 From [here](https://en.wikipedia.org/wiki/Encrypting\_File\_System).

-Examples of files being decrypted without the user asking for it:&#x20;
+Examples of files being decrypted without the user asking for it:

-* Files and folders are decrypted before being copied to a volume formatted with another file system, like [FAT32](https://en.wikipedia.org/wiki/File\_Allocation\_Table).&#x20;
+* Files and folders are decrypted before being copied to a volume formatted with another file system, like [FAT32](https://en.wikipedia.org/wiki/File\_Allocation\_Table).
 * Encrypted files are copied over the network using the SMB/CIFS protocol, the files are decrypted before they are sent over the network.

 The encrypted files using this method can be **tansparently access by the owner user** (the one who has encrypted them), so if you can **become that user** you can decrypt the files (changing the password of the user and logins as him won't work).